• Products

 • Contributors – Find content that's been modified (created, edited, or commented on) by a particular person or people in any space, including their personal space.
 When adding multiple contributors to your filter, the operator used between the people is OR.
 The ability to use the AND operator between people is not supported.

-• Type – See results of a certain type, like pages, blog posts, attachments, or comments.
+• Type – See results of a certain type, like pages, blog posts, whiteboards, attachments, or comments.
 Results include the following types of attachments: Word, Text, PowerPoint, Excel, PDF, and HTML.

 • Last modified – Choose or enter a date range to only show results that were updated within a particular period of time.